- Taxes

 -

 If you over-withhold FICA from an employee's pay, you should take steps to correct the problem.
-Here are the options:
+Here are your options:

 - Refund the excess withholding to the employee.
 This can be done by taking out less from the employee's paycheck to offset the excess withholding.
 This is usually a good option.